Former Voice of America overseer hired two law firms to $4 million no-bid contracts.

 He sidelined experienced managers, investigated a VOA reporter, and sought to steer the editorial direction of the news agencies — all in the name of rooting out what he called “bias” against Trump.
 Agency bureaucrats and journalists responded with a volley of lawsuits, whistleblower complaints and a petition demanding the removal of Pack’s appointees.

-The contracts were part of his effort to reshape USAGM and purge problematic employees from the news and broadcasting groups under its authority.
+The contracts were part of his effort to reshape USAGM and purge employees he saw as problematic from the news and broadcasting groups under its authority.
 Pack hired two Washington firms, McGuireWoods and Caplin & Drysdale — apparently in contradiction to federal contracting regulations and guidelines, according to internal documents.

 McGuireWoods has received the bulk of the payments — in excess of $3 million — for a lengthy and complex review of USAGM’s email archives.
 Pack initiated the review to create files documenting “employee misconduct,” as internal records refer to it, against five executive members of USAGM.
 He suspended and replaced all five in August.

 The executives later filed a whistleblower complaint and a lawsuit against Pack, alleging they were wrongfully removed.
-Last week, Biden appointed a VOA employee who joined the lawsuit, Kelu Chao, as Pack’s interim replacement.
+Last week, Biden appointed Kelu Chao, a VOA employee who joined the lawsuit, as Pack’s interim replacement.

 The two law firms are among the most expensive in Washington.